 For these specialized technologies to work, the Specialized Techniques Group also provides support with the collection of the tissue samples at necropsy.
 The group informs investigators of the ideal fixatives to use and whether the work can be completed on paraffin-embedded or frozen tissue.
 After developing and establishing a protocol for a particular technique, support is provided to investigators wishing to perform these techniques in their laboratories.
 Trouble-shooting and problem solving techniques are performed frequently with the investigators as collaborative efforts.
-Julie Foley can be contacted for additional information.

 For protocols used by the Special Techniques Group, please see the Resources for Scientists protocol page.